 Data protection in the European Consumer Centres Network

-The collection and processing of the above personal data through ECC-Net 2 follows the provisions of Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data.
+The Commission collects and further processes personal data pursuant to Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data (repealing Regulation (EC) No 45/2001).

-In order to fulfil their role, ECC-Net 2 is used by the ECCs to process relevant data, insofar and as long as necessary, for one or more of the following purposes:
+To fulfil their role, ECCNET2 is used by the ECCs to process relevant data, insofar and as long as necessary, for one or more of the following purposes:

 • to enable communication between the ECC and the consumer